 Traditional Kava Effects

-When prepared traditionally, kava creates distinctive effects that have made it valuable for centuries:
+When prepared traditionally, kava produces effects that have made it valued for centuries:

 Smoking Effects: Largely Unknown